joshholmes/registry/README.md

 # Nitrogen Service

 Nitrogen is a platform for building connected devices.
-Nitrogen provides the authentication, authorization, and real time message passing framework so that you can focus on your device and/or application.
+Nitrogen provides the authentication, authorization, and realtime communications framework so that you can focus on your device and/or application.
 All with a consistent development platform that leverages the ubiquity of Javascript.

 ## Device Development Model

-Nitrogen at its heart uses messaging between principals (devices and users) to allow them to communicate.
+Nitrogen at its heart uses messaging between entities to allow them to communicate.
 Messages can follow a well known schema to enable interoperability between applications or use their own private custom message types for specialized applications.

 For example, a thermometer that measures temperature once every 15 minutes could be implemented in Nitrogen like this: